UN Joint Programme for Gender Equality in Georgia

 The Gender Equality Awards 2015 brings together a dynamic community of people willing to shake gender stereotypes in Georgia.

-Gender equality through the eyes of one of Georgia’s most forward-thinking writers.
+Gender equality through the eyes of Georgia’s iconic poet.

 Seven steps to a winning campaign for gender equity.

 From seven courageous women to the national Association of Women Farmers.

 A choir conductor, a farmer, an entrepreneur - they are all women who change the world in their own way.